Skip to content

 VS Code is the best choice for most developers—free, fast, and extensible.
 JetBrains IDEs (IntelliJ, PyCharm, WebStorm) offer the best language-specific intelligence for professionals willing to pay.
 Cursor and other AI-enhanced editors are changing the game for those ready to embrace AI-assisted coding.
 Vim/Neovim remains unmatched for keyboard-driven editing once mastered.

 Your code editor is where you spend most of your working hours.
 The right choice can make coding feel effortless; the wrong one creates constant friction.
 But 'best' is deeply personal—a Vim master would hate being forced into VS Code, and vice versa.
-After decades of coding across editors from Sublime to IntelliJ to modern AI tools, I can help you find what fits your workflow, language, and style.
+This guide covers everything from Sublime to IntelliJ to modern AI-powered editors, to help find what fits your workflow, language, and style.

 What Are Code Editors and IDEs?